orbitalsqwib/tp/docs/DeveloperGuide.md

     Use case ends.

-* 3a.
-Note index is empty.

-    * 3a1.
-System shows an error message

-    Use case ends.

-* 3b.
+* 2b.
 Note index is invalid.

-    * 3b1.
+    * 2b1.
 System shows an error message.

     Use case ends.

-* 3c.
+* 2c.
 Person has no notes.

+    * 2d1.
+System shows an error message.

+    Use case ends.

+* 2d.
+New note text is empty.

-    * 3c1.
+    * 2e1.
 System shows an error message.

     Use case ends.